-- 1) Amenity - a) The scale, form and design of the development would have no unacceptable effect on the character and appearance of the site and the surrounding area; - b) Where appropriate, existing site features of built and natural environment value would be retained; - c) There would be no significant impact upon the amenities of neighbouring occupiers; - d) The development would be compatible with other uses in the locality; - e) The development would include the use of multi-functional buildings where appropriate; - f) The development designs out the opportunity for crime and anti social behaviour. - 2) Accessibility - a) The development would be accessible to the local and wider community by a range of sustainable modes of transport; - b) The site layout and mix of uses maximises opportunities to reduce dependence on cars; - c) The development would have safe access to the highway network and would not cause traffic congestion or exacerbate existing traffic congestion; - d) Car parking would be provided in accordance with the Council's Supplementary Planning Guidance on Delivering Design and Placemaking: Access, Circulation and Parking Requirements.
+- 1. The scale, form and design of the development would have no unacceptable effect on the character and appearance of the site and the surrounding area; - 2.
+Existing site features of built and natural environmental value would be retained: - 3.
+There would be no significant impact upon the amenities of neighbouring occupiers; - 4.
+The development would be compatible with other use in the locality; - 5.
+The development would include multi-functional buildings; - 6.
+The development designs out the opportunity for crime and anti social behaviour.

+B) Sustainable Design